Preschool Playdate Tuesdays

 We've designated the first and third Tuesdays of every month as Senior Tuesdays.
 Tour the museum's exhibits, enjoy an Omnitheater screening and take a coffee break.
 Learn More

-Grab a drink, enjoy the museum and experience innovative programming in an adults-only atmosphere on the first Thursday of every other month.
+Grab a drink, enjoy the museum and experience innovative programming in an adults-only atmosphere on the first Thursday of every other month (unless noted otherwise).
 Learn More

 Take a peek behind the scenes!
 On select dates we open the doors of the Science Museum's labs and Collections Vault.
 Learn More

 ||Star Wars Day is Saturday, February 28 from 12-4 p.m.
 Meet members of the 501st Legion and participate in engineering activities with a Star Wars spin!
 Test your Star Wars IQ in the Jedi Trials, build jitterdroids, launch stargliders, create stop motion animations with toys, compete with wind powered pod racers, and more.
 Included in regular museum admission.